Generic Name: abaloparatide (a BAL oh PAR a tide)

 What is Tymlos?

-- treat osteoporosis in postmenopausal women who are at high risk for bone fracture.
+Tymlos is used to treat osteoporosis in postmenopausal women who have a high risk of bone fracture.

 How should I use Tymlos?

 Tymlos is injected under the skin.
 You may be shown how to use injections at home.
 Do not give yourself this medicine if you do not understand how to use the injection and properly dispose of used needles and syringes.

 Follow all directions on your prescription label.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

 Tymlos comes in a prefilled injection pen.
 Ask your pharmacist which type of needles are best to use with your pen.

 Tymlos is usually given once per day.
 Use the medicine at the same time each day.

 Your care provider will show you the best places on your body to inject this medicine.
 Use a different place each time you give an injection.
 Do not inject into the same place two times in a row.

 The injection may cause dizziness.
 Until you know how this medicine will affect you, use each injection in a place where you can sit or lie down.